1976 Women's World Open Squash Championship

 The 1976 Women's World Open Squash Championship was the inaugural women's edition of the 1976 World Open, which serves as the individual world championship for squash players.

-The event took place at the Stafford Courts in Brisbane in Australia from 18–23 August 1976.
+The event took place at the Stafford Courts in Brisbane in Australia, from 18 to 23 August 1976.
 Heather McKay won the World Open title, defeating Marion Jackman in the final in just 22 minutes.
 McKay picked up $2,000 (the biggest winning cheque of her career) for winning the competition.